POET Technologies (CVE:PTK) Shares Up 18.1% – Still a Buy?

-Separately, Northland Capmk upgraded POET Technologies to a “strong-buy” rating in a research report on Monday, November 18th.
+Separately, Northland Capmk upgraded shares of POET Technologies to a “strong-buy” rating in a report on Monday, November 18th.

-In related news, Senior Officer Vivek Rajgarhia sold 5,000 shares of the stock in a transaction on Wednesday, December 11th.
-The stock was sold at an average price of C$7.24, for a total value of C$36,219.00.
-Also, Director James Lee sold 25,000 shares of the firm’s stock in a transaction on Monday, November 25th.
-The shares were sold at an average price of C$6.95, for a total value of C$173,712.50.
+In other POET Technologies news, Senior Officer Vivek Rajgarhia sold 5,000 shares of the company’s stock in a transaction dated Wednesday, December 11th.
+The shares were sold at an average price of C$7.24, for a total transaction of C$36,219.00.
+Also, Director James Lee sold 25,000 shares of the firm’s stock in a transaction dated Monday, November 25th.
+The shares were sold at an average price of C$6.95, for a total transaction of C$173,712.50.
 Insiders own 0.82% of the company’s stock.

 About POET Technologies